AndrewFreemantle/fatlemon.co.uk/_posts/2014/2014-10-01-lumix-map-tool.md

   - Open Source
 ---
 ![The Panasonic LUMIX DMC-TZ40 Digital Camera]({{ site.imageurl }}2014/Panasonic-DMC-TZ40.jpg)
-<p class="wp-caption-text">The Panasonic LUMIX DMC-TZ40 Digital Camera, in a word, excellent!</p>
+<figcaption>The Panasonic LUMIX DMC-TZ40 Digital Camera, in a word, excellent!</figcaption>

 I recently upgraded my compact travel zoom camera from the tried and trusted Sony DMC-HX9V to the Panasonic DMC-TZ40.
 It's quite an upgrade and while I'm delighted by my new purchase, the review will have to wait now that I can use a major feature: MAPS!

 ![Maps!
 On a Digital Camera!
 What ever will they think of next!]({{ site.imageurl }}2014/Panasonic-LUMIX-TZ-Maps.jpg)
-<p class="wp-caption-text">Maps!
+<figcaption>Maps!
 On a Digital Camera!
-What ever will they think of next!</p>
+What ever will they think of next!</figcaption>

 Yes, as well as GPS Geotagging of photographs, the Panasonic LUMIX DMC-TZ30 (ZS20) and Panasonic LUMIX DMC-TZ40 (LZ30) come with Map Data that you can use to find your way to your next photo shooting location, or back to your hostel if you find yourself lost!